Barashkis/TelegramSportNews/README.md

 + etc

 # Bot setup
-You can find my bot in Telegram: https://t.me/ZenitNewsBot or @ZenitNewsBot
+You can find my bot in Telegram: https://t.me/ZenitNewsBot or @ZenitNewsBot (now bot isn't available)